 The Connection Between Mental Health and Substance Use

-Youth have identified that they use cannabis and other drugs to enhance their social experience and to cope with stress and mental health issues.
+Youth have identified that they use alcohol, cannabis and other drugs to enhance their social experience and to cope with stress and mental health issues.
 Regular and early use of substances including alcohol and cannabis in adolescence can harm the developing brain, and is also linked with behavioural, physical and mental health issues.

 Using the Ministry of Education’s Foundations for a Healthy School framework, schools, school boards, parents and community partners can work together to develop healthy school environments that promote and support student well-being.
 Information below has been organized following this framework.